Keto flu sucks. Let’s just be honest about it - but understanding keto flu symptoms and remedies makes all the difference.

 Glycogen Depletion

-Your body stores carbs as glycogen in muscles and liver.
-Each gram of glycogen binds to 3-4 grams of water.
-When glycogen depletes, you lose significant water and electrolytes.
+Your body normally stores carbs as glycogen in your muscles and liver - it’s like a backup battery.
+Here’s the kicker: every single gram of glycogen holds onto 3-4 grams of water.

 Metabolic Adaptation